ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 Last operation we need to cover to get a complete understanding of basic hash table operations is `erase`.
-As I mentioned above, from the internal representation point of view, nodes are connected together as a singly linked list, so erase operation is [similar][30] to removal from linked list.
+As I mentioned above, from the internal representation point of view, nodes are connected together as a singly linked list, so erase operation is [similar][30] to element removal from linked list.

 As a first step we need to make sure the key we want to erase from the container is present, to simplify the code, we actually will find the node **before** the